RafaelBehrens/ASO-python-keyword-optimisation/README.md

 In this tool, you put in your metadata before and after a change, your keyword list and the rankings before and after the change.

-From this, it will tell you the average improvement/drop in every keyword that has a word contained in your metadata change.
+From this, it will tell you the average improvement/drop in every keyword that has a word contained in your metadata.

 ## Getting Started